Manishearth/manishearth.github.io/source/_posts/2026-06-17-the-future-of-the-con-is-already-here.markdown

 And the job hunt was incidental.
 The interview was the scam that fit you; a plausible way to hook you in based on what the scammers knew about you.
 For someone else, it might be a scary call from the police, a relative asking for help, an email from their bank, or a slow-burn romance.
 The pretext changes each time, but the machinery behind it is the same.

  [money mules]: https://www.fbi.gov/how-we-can-help-you/scams-and-safety/common-frauds-and-scams/money-mules
  [^banking-protections]:  Involuntarily transferring your money would involve initiating a bank transfer via online banking.
-This would potentially be noticed, transfers take a few days, and the target account could be traced due to KYC regs.
+This would potentially be noticed, transfers take a few days, and the target account could be traced due to KYC regulations.
 Furthermore, banking sites often use 2FA and notify the user when there is a login.
  [^mules]: The tracing of the actual outflow can be thwarted by using (unsuspecting) [money mules], a well-established tactic in the scam world.
 Admittedly, this adds more days to the process where you might notice something is wrong, but it does appear to be feasible.
  [^dearth]: From the dearth of "login detected to foo.com" emails in your inbox